Romeo and Juliet

 Matthew Bourne’s Romeo and Juliet is a passionate and contemporary re-imagining of Shakespeare’s classic love story.
 The exact location and time period in which Romeo and Juliet is based is left purposefully non-specific.
 The audience are left to make up their own mind about ‘where and when’ this story exists.
 The story unfolds within a time-period of about three weeks.
 The characters that exist within this ‘world’ are faced with a society in which love is forbidden.

-Continue onwards using the three links below to uncover the story of our Romeo and Juliet, but beware of spoilers!
+Continue onwards to uncover the story of our Romeo and Juliet, but beware of spoilers!

 Themes